weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 ![Spider with Weaviate](/img/blog/self-supervised-retrieval/weaviate-spider-diagram.jpg)

 Advances such as Spider can be added to the Weaviate Vector Search Engine by creating a custom module.
-The authors have open-sourced their model publishing the weights on the HuggingFace model hub.
+The authors have [open-sourced their model](https://github.com/oriram/spider){:target="_blank"} and published the weights on the [HuggingFace model hub](https://huggingface.co/tau/spider){:target="_blank"}.
 Weaviate has a tight integration with HuggingFace in examples such as the nearText module.
 This enables users to change the path in their Weaviate docker image to access different HuggingFace models.

 ## Conclusion